+1. Former Customers

-- 2. Present Customers - a.
-A customer whose service has been discontinued for nonpayment of bills may be required to pay such bills and deposit an amount equal to twice the estimated maximum monthly bill or for Small Business Customers, twice the estimated monthly average bill.
+Where an applicant is a former customer whose service was discontinued during the last 12 months of their former service for nonpayment of bills, such applicant may be required to pay such former bills and reestablish credit by depositing an amount equal to twice the estimated maximum monthly bill, or for Small Business Customers, twice the estimated monthly average bill.